SaltyShen/MoviesInThePark/README.md

 Calls the data from City of Chicago database that provides data for movies in the park

 Finished on April 7 2020
+Update OCT 18 2020 - This is a much  easier project to create in  react than I imagined.
+I think I can create a really good web app in a week or so considering how little engineering this requires.
+(Seriously, imagine creating the entire Spotify app in react!?
+I sure did learn a lot though...)
+I think I'll update this in React tomorrow.
+Should take no time.

 Added manifest functionality
 Maps API coordinates with API Query